Homemade Glazed Donut Recipe

 Step 1: Make the Donut Dough

-Once your milk is warm, add it to your a mixing bowl or the bowl of a stand mixer.
+Once your milk is warm, add it to your mixing bowl or the bowl of a stand mixer.
 Add the sugar and stir to dissolve, then add the yeast and let everything rest for 5 minutes.
-You have to give that yeast time to wake up.

 Add the beaten eggs and melted butter to your yeast mixture and stir to combine.
 Then, with the mixer running slowly, add the flour and salt.
 Mix until the dough comes together.
-If you don’t have a mixer you can also do this by hand.
+You can also do this by hand if you don’t have a mixer.

-If using a stand mixer, switch to your dough hook attachment and knead the dough for a full 5 minutes.
-If you are making the dough by hand, turn it out onto a floured surface and knead for 5 minutes.
-The dough should be thick and soft, but slightly sticky.
+If using a stand mixer, switch to the dough hook attachment and knead the dough for 5 minutes.
+If you are making the dough by hand, turn it onto a floured surface and knead for 5 minutes.
+The dough should be thick and soft but slightly sticky.

-Let the dough rest for 10 minutes, then transfer to a lightly oiled bowl and cover with plastic saran wrap.
+Let the dough rest for 10 minutes, then transfer it to a lightly oiled bowl and cover it with plastic wrap.
 Refrigerate the dough for 2-8 hours or overnight.

 Step 2: Shape the Donuts

 Place the cut donuts and holes on a lightly greased baking sheet.
 Cover them with a kitchen towel and let rise until they are doubled in size.
 This will take about one hour.
-When the donuts are ready for frying they will be very puffy and airy looking.
+When the donuts are ready for frying, they will look very puffy and airy.

-Side-by-side of freshly cut donuts and donuts ready to fry
+Photo of donuts ready to fry for glazed donut recipe.

 Step 3: Fry Your Donuts

-To fry your donuts heat a few inches of oil or shortening in large cast iron skillet, dutch oven, or fryer over medium heat.
+To fry the donuts, heat a few inches of oil or shortening in a large cast iron skillet, Dutch oven, or fryer over medium heat.
 Use a candy thermometer to monitor the temperature of the oil.
-When it reaches 365F to 375F you’re ready to fry.
+When it reaches 365F to 375F, you’re ready to fry.

 Step 4: Glaze the Donuts

 Let the donuts drain and cool slightly.
 Move them to a plate.
-Put a cooling rack on top of your baking or cookie sheet already lined with paper towel.
+Put a cooling rack on top of your baking or cookie sheet lined with a paper towel.

 When the donuts are just cool enough to touch, use your fingers or a fork to dip each side of each donut in the glaze.
 Place on your cooling rack.